 • Pedestal(s) with a beautiful vase or urn, which can display a flower arrangement

 • A large mirror or grouped mirrors in different colors, shapes, and sizes

-• Over-sized statue (depending on the size, use a table or shelf as a base)
+• Over-sized statue (depending on the size, it can stand-alone, on a table or shelf as a base)

 Also, if there is a window at the end of a hallway, display a console table and add a plant which will get ample sunlight.
-The primary goal of placing decorative objects or a piece of furniture at the end of a hallway is to distract from the overall length.
+Placing decorative objects, or a piece of furniture at the end of a hallway will distract from the overall length.
 When getting creative, the possibilities are endless.
 Check out some design solutions below and let this design dilemma become a thing of the past.